 2. Using too much product

 Too much cleaning product is a common mistake.
+You'd be surprised how many people over-apply cleaning product.
 Imagine washing a load of clothes and realising you put in too much detergent, so you need to wash the clothes again to remove the excess detergent.
 Same is true even with wood floors: we wax them to death hoping to get them to shine.
 But the fact is, the more wax buildup is on the timber, the duller the floor becomes.
 Which brings us to our next topic…

 3. Ignoring product directions

 Not reading the label on the products we use is a surefire way to make a cleaning fail.
 The manufacturers will have recommendations on how to use the product, how much you need, and where it should be used.
+Application methods can vary so reading the label is always important.
 So if it says a capful of detergent for a load of clothes, don’t be throw in two or three, thinking it will be twice as effective.
 Just follow the instructions!
 It's the same with cleaning tools: follow the manufacturer’s instructions to prevent electrocution, injury or worse.

 4. Dirty cleaning tools